 4. How to Fix Scratches, Tears, and Holes in the tent?

 Avoid getting one in the first place.
 However, you can patch up a tear with either a duct tape or a Tenacious tape.
 Cover holes using a bug mesh kit.

 Before packing, let the marquee dry off completely to prevent moisture from setting in.
 Store the frame and fabric separately and do not put excessive pressure on the carry bags.
 To avoid any damage during transit, do not position your portable gazebo tent horizontally with the canopy still attached.

 If your marquee is under warranty, get in touch with your supplier.
 At Extreme Marquees, we always stock up on spare parts of all our marquees which can be express-delivered to you.
+Here is another blog on how to request marquee spare parts.
 In case the warranty is over, discuss with your supplier on the best actionable course.